 Many writers start with short stories before they move onto novel writing.
-Kind of a walk-before-you-can-run thing.
-Short stories are great to start with because they take less time to write and usually require a less complicated structure, letting you develop your story-telling skills in a more manageable way.
+Short stories are great to start with because they take less time to write and usually require a less complicated structure, letting you develop your storytelling skills in a more manageable way.

 Of course, short stories are an art form of their own, but if you want to try your hand at writing a novel it can feel like a very daunting task.
 After all, a novel isn’t simply a really long short story.
 Oh no, we’re dealing with a whole nother kettle of fish.
 (Which is a pretty strange saying, when you think about it – who’s keeping their fish in kettles?)
 So what is the difference between short story and novel writing?